-The computer automatically enters idle mode after several seconds of inactivity.
-If the computer is attached to a network, it is able to respond to service requests and other events directed to the computer while it is in idle mode.
+The computer automatically enters idle state after several seconds of inactivity.
+If the computer is attached to a network, it is able to respond to service requests and other events directed to the computer while it is in idle state.

-While it is connected to an AC power supply, the computer can also respond to network activity when it is in sleep mode.
-The user can enable this feature by selecting Wake-on-LAN in the Energy Saver panel of System Preferences.
+While it is connected to an AC power supply, the computer can also respond to network activity when it is in sleep state.
+The user can enable this feature by selecting Wake-on-LAN in the Energy Saver control panel.

-When operating on the battery in sleep mode, the computer consumes less than 1 watt of power, meeting the Energy Star power-saving standard.
-When operating on the power adapter in sleep mode, the combined computer and adapter consume 3 to 4 watts of power.
+When operating on the battery in sleep state, the computer consumes less than 1 watt of power, meeting the Energy Star power-saving standard.
+When operating on the power adapter in sleep state, the combined computer and adapter consume 3 to 4 watts of power.

-Peripherals such as PCMCIA cards and USB devices that do not conform to the computer's power management protocols prevent the computer from switching to sleep mode and so deny the user the benefits of this energy-saving mode.
-When such peripherals are attached to the computer, the operating system displays a dialog to inform the user that the computer no longer meets the Energy Star requirements.
+Important: Peripherals such as PCMCIA cards and USB devices that do not conform to the computer's power management protocols prevent the computer from switching to sleep state and so deny the user the benefits of this energy-saving state.